 Hook is the bane of every opposing hero in the game and rightfully so.
 Hook/Gorge is nearly always a guaranteed kill.
-Great all-around hero.
+Great all-around hero especially for lower ranks.

 Great utility and two great Ultimates make Stukov one of the best supports in the game.
 Lurking Arm is a nightmare as it shuts down so many abilities and clears minion waves simultaneously.

 Arguably the best lane push in the game.
 Solid damage versus heroes and great mobility.
 An all-around excellent pick for any team composition.